 One reason for low, affordable, property prices in Hungary is because its mid-section of citizens, aged 25 to 45 years old, have moved abroad; leaving a vast supply of vacant properties for sale.

 Some Hungarians have move abroad to pay off their Hungarian debts while others have been forced to sell their Hungarian property due to unemployment and/or higher than usual mortgage repayments; perhaps because they used a currency exchange mortgage for example.
 Either way, it is now possible to buy an affordable property in Hungary.

-NOTE: With Brexit on the agenda, it is predicted that many Hungarians will return home and therefore push up property prices.
-Watch this space!
+With Brexit on the agenda, it is predicted that many Hungarians will return home and therefore push up property prices; so watch this space!